EQAR/deqar-docs/docs/data_submission.md

 2. Valid report data is saved in the database.
 3. Sanity checks are run against pre-defined [Flagging Criteria](#flagging-criteria); reports which meet any of these criteria are flagged.
 Flagged reports are nevertheless saved in the database and should not be re-submitted.
 4. A Response Object (or array of objects) is sent back to the agency, containing:
-    * detailed error descriptions for report objects that were rejected
+    * detailed error descriptions for report objects that were rejected;
-    * identifiers of report records that were created or identified
+    * identifiers of report records that were created or identified;
     * information on records where sanity checks found issues.

 ### Validation criteria